 Most of the stormwater runoff from roads, driveways, rooftops, and parking lots is not treated before it reaches our waterways.
 Urban stormwater runoff is the only major source of pollution that is increasing.

-The timing of the runoff and the amount or volume of the runoff.
+The timing and the amount of the runoff.